 FSC Certified and OrganicOur baby wipes are made from FSC certified plant based cellulose - the most sustainable form or cellulose available.
 We use both natural and organic ingredients in our baby wipes because we believe in looking after our health and our planet.

 BiodegradableOur wipes are 100% biodegradable and whilst our nappies are leading the way on sustainability, we’re not quite there yet.
 Technology currently doesn’t enable us to make a fully biodegradable nappy that will also actually work.
 We’re committed to leading innovation in this space and are working with the most progressive companies to discover new biodegradable technology that will, over time increase our compostability.

-The TOM Co commits to giving back to our community, both local and further afield.
+The TOM Co commits to giving back to our local community.